 Another way to help family members avoid probate is to create joint ownership of property.
 This may be a viable option for certain assets, such as real estate.
 Some individuals choose to name a younger relative or trusted friend as the joint owner; this second owner would automatically receive full ownership of the asset when the original owner passes.

-Contact a Probate Lawyer Sacramento, CA Families Rely On
+Contact an Affordable Probate Lawyer Sacramento Families Rely On

 If you are interested in speaking with a Sacramento probate lawyer about the probate process — or about how to avoid it, Yee Law Group would be happy to schedule a consultation with you or your family.